kubevela/kubevela/docs/en/platform-engineers/definition-and-templates.md

 title:  Definition CRD
 ---

-This documentation explains how to register and manage available *components* and *traits* in your platform with `ComponentDefinition` and `TraitDefinition`, so end users could instantiate and "assemble" them into an `Application`.
+This documentation explains `ComponentDefinition` and `TraitDefinition` in detail.

 > All definition objects are expected to be maintained and installed by platform team, think them as *capability providers* in your platform.